Frequently Asked Questions

 Can I talk to current or past camp families?

 Yes.
 You are also welcome to talk to educators, psychologists, and administrators.
 Nature Camps will be glad to give you these contacts.
-Contact us at email@example.com (Jen, administrator) or 410-935-1545 (Don, director) for more information.
+For more information, contact our Founder and Executive Director, Don Webb, at email@example.com, 410-935-1545.

 Can parents visit camp during the camp day?